practicalli/spacemacs/install-spacemacs/maximised-full-screen.md

-# Fullscreen at startup
+# Maximised or Fullscreen at startup

 You can configure Emacs to start in maximised mode (just like maximising an applications window) or in fullscreen mode for minimum distraction.

 Changed one of the following option in the `dotspacemacs/init` function of `~/.spacemacs`, the fullscreen option overrides the maximised option.